RobertvdLeeuw/Pie-Menus-Expanded/README.md

 # Pie Menus Expanded

 PME is an expanded version of the original Pie Menu project.
-PME adds pie menus to Windows (and eventually Linux) inspired by the 3D modeling software Blender.
+PME adds pie menus to Windows (and eventually Linux) inspired by the 3D modeling software Blender, with many more features that aren't found in the original 'Pie Menus' project.

 ![](resources/pie_screenshots/PM.png)